We built Intara because we couldn't find the support we needed anywhere else

 Lauren Greenwood

-Co-founder and your guide through the Intara spaces
+Co-founder and your guide through the Intara programmes

 I'm a qualified Body Control Pilates Instructor and Pre- and Postnatal Specialist, with advanced training from the Birth Trauma Association and in Advanced Pregnancy, Movement, and Early Motherhood.

-I’m dedicated to supporting women to gently rebuild physical strength and emotional resilience through movement that is safe, empowering, and respectful of where you are right now.
+I'm dedicated to supporting women to rebuild physical strength and emotional resilience through movement that is safe, empowering, and genuinely respectful of what you've been through.

-Alongside my professional background, my own lived experience of pregnancy loss and birth trauma has shaped a deep understanding of the gap that exists between medical care and meaningful recovery support.
+My own lived experience of pregnancy loss and birth trauma sits alongside that professional background and has given me a very direct understanding of the gap between medical care and meaningful recovery support.
+The moment you are discharged is not the moment you are healed.
+For most women, it's when the hardest part begins.

 You can reach me at: izzy@intaraspace.com